Introduction

 Employment Litigation

 I defend employers against high-stakes employment-related claims in federal and state court litigation and before administrative agencies, including cases involving discrimination, harassment, unfair competition, non-compete agreements, trade secrets, and whistleblower claims.
-I also represent clients in wage and hour class actions and in claims under California’s Private Attorneys General Act (PAGA).
+I also represent clients in wage and hour class actions and claims under California’s PAGA.
 With a proven track record of achieving favorable outcomes in all phases of litigated matters—whether through trial or strategic resolutions—I aim to protect clients by providing cost-effective defense strategies that align with their business objectives.

 Employment Advice and Counseling